Optical Resonances: From Eigenmodes to Scattering Features: EXPERIMENTAL OBSERVABILITY AND PRACTICAL LIMITS

 \subsection{RESONANCES VERSUS SCATTERING FEATURES}

 Optical systems are inherently open, and their resonances are therefore described by quasi-normal modes with finite radiative quality factors~\cite{bothResonantStatesTheir2021}.
 Unlike perfectly bound mathematical eigenstates, these modes lose energy through radiation and absorption, which makes them experimentally observable in the far-field.
 Importantly, eigenmodes are not measured directly.
 Instead, experiments probe the scattering response of the system to an external excitation.
-As a result, resonances manifest indirectly as spectral or temporal features in measured quantities such as reflection, transmission, absorption, or emitted radiation, summarized in the bottom part of Fig.~1.
+As a result, resonances manifest indirectly as spectral or temporal features in measured quantities such as reflection, transmission, absorption, or emitted radiation, summarized in Fig.~2.

 While resonant eigenmodes provide the fundamental building blocks of the optical response, many prominent scattering phenomena are not associated with a single eigenmode.
 Instead, they arise from interference between different scattering channels or from the combined contribution of multiple resonant modes.
 A representative example is the anapole, which is not an eigenmode but a scattering condition characterized by suppressed radiation into a specific channel due to destructive multipolar interference~\cite{miroshnichenko2015nonradiating}.
 As a result, an anapole cannot be meaningfully described by a quality factor.
-In contrast, superscattering emerges when several resonant modes associated with different channels become spectrally aligned, leading to simultaneous enhancement of multiple partial cross sections and an unusually large total scattering response~\cite{ruanSuperscatteringLightSubwavelength2010}.
+In contrast, superscattering emerges when several resonant modes associated with different channels become spectrally aligned, leading to simultaneous enhancement of multiple partial cross-sections and an unusually large total scattering response~\cite{ruanSuperscatteringLightSubwavelength2010}.
+Related interference effects include the Kerker effect, where coherent electric and magnetic dipole radiation suppresses backscattering and enables directional response~\cite{kerker1983electromagnetic}.